Spazzy757/paul/README.md

   protected_branches:
   - main
 pull_requests:
+  # The time in days after a PR should be labeled inactive
+  stale_time: 15
   # This will limit the amount of PR's a single contributer can have
   # Limits work in progress
   limit_pull_requests: